SonuK-Mehta/recipe-management-app/README.md

 ---

  * © 2025 Sonu Mehta.
 All rights reserved.
- * This code is licensed under CC BY-NC-ND 4.0.
- * You may not use this code for commercial purposes or in personal portfolios.
+ * The content, design, and code of this website are the property of Sonu Mehta.
+ * Unauthorized use, reproduction, or redistribution is prohibited.
+ * For permission to use, please contact **https://github.com/sonuk-mehta**.